Apply for our free Summer Youth Programs!

 Programs are based primarily at Strathcona Community Gardens (759 Malkin Ave) with field trips to Renfrew Ravine (3998 Renfrew St.) and other parks and gardens in Vancouver.

 We have 4 programs open for registration this Summer:

 You’ll learn about ecological restoration and work with a team of youth to restore habitat for wildlife around Still Creek in Renfrew Ravine, and Strathcona Park.
 You’ll gain skills that can help you get a job, including how to remove invasive species, plant native species, and identify plants and wildlife.

 - June 12 – Aug 19 I Sundays in June, Fridays in July & August, 10:30 AM – 2:30 PM | 10 sessions

 - July 4 – July 27 I Monday – Wednesday (for 4 weeks), 10:30 AM – 2:30 PM | 12 sessions

 Seed Generation (run in partnership with Red Fox Healthy Living Society)

 You’ll learn about Indigenous land stewardship, traditional foods and medicines, decolonization and Indigenous cultures and histories.
 You’ll also help to restore wildlife habitat along Still Creek – one of the only streams left in Vancouver.
-You’ll also go on two camping trips – one overnight in the city at the UBC Farm, and a second two-night trip outside of Vancouver!
-The Seed Generation programs also includes recreational outings on Wednesday evenings, 4-7pm.
+You’ll also go on weekly recreation outings to try new activities like biking, rock climbing, exploring parks, mini golf, and more!

 EYA operates on the unceded traditional territory of the xʷməθkʷəy̓əm (Musqueam), səl̓ílwətaʔɬ (Tsleil-Waututh), and Sḵwx̱wú7mesh (Squamish people).